lmichael107/CogSci18_ScalableComputing/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-Registration is required and will be available here starting May 9, 2018 at 5 pm.
-Make sure to read all details below before registering and to choose appropriately between UW-Madison's Data Carpentry and Software Carpentry workshops.
+Registration in CogSci 2018's tutorials are required for participation.
+Make sure to read all details below before attempting to attend.

 {% comment %}
   EVENTBRITE